varhall/restino/.docs/README.md

 # More information

-To learn more about Dbino, check out the following topics:
+To learn more about Restino, check out the following topics:

 - [Endpoints](endpoints.md) - Definition of API endpoints
-- [Middlewares](middlewares.md) - Definition of API middlewares
+- [Filters](filters.md) - Definition of API filters